incsence/dormakaba-musicSchool/README.md

 Click on "Import Data-tier Application"

-Choose the file on the computer and follow instructions.
+Choose musicSchool.bacpac on your computer and follow instructions.
 Done.

 ## Download and Install JDBC Driver